U.S. Geological Survey (USGS).

 To comply with the Paperwork Reduction Act of 1995 (PRA), we are notifying the public that we have submitted to the Office of Management and Budget (OMB) a new information collection request (ICR) for approval of the paperwork requirements for the National Geological and Geophysical Data Preservation Program (NGGDPP).
-This notice provides the public an opportunity to comment on the paperwork burden of the project narrative and report requirements discussed below.
+This notice provides the public an opportunity to comment on the paperwork burden of the project Start Printed Page 16004narrative and report requirements discussed below.

 You must submit comments on or before May 8, 2009.